ceph/ceph/doc/start/kube-helm.rst

 Installation (Kubernetes + Helm)
 ================================

-The ceph-helm_ project enables you to deploy Ceph in a Kubernetes environement.
+The ceph-helm_ project enables you to deploy Ceph in a Kubernetes environment.
-This documentation assumes a Kubernetes environement is available.
+This documentation assumes a Kubernetes environment is available.

 Current limitations
 ===================